Skip to main content

 Origin: Nigeria

 Allergen Summary Statement: No Known Allergens.
-Trace elements may be present due to farming practices
+Trace elements may be present due to agricultural processes

-The Herbal Connection make no Allergen Free claims.
+The Herbal Connection makes no Allergen Free claims.

 Nutritional Information

-Warnings: This product isn't intended to treat, cure or prevent any illnesses.
-Always consult a healthcare professional before consuming any herbal products for health purposes especially if you're pregnant or taking medication.
+Warnings: This product is not intended to diagnose, treat, cure or prevent disease.
+Please consult a health professional before use if pregnant, breastfeeding or under medical supervision.

 Hibiscus Flowers